 “I decided to write the lesson of life I got from each job,” said Julio enthusiastically.
 “The results stunned me, and I wanted to share them with everyone so that they could make their own list.
 Here is a list of jobs you won’t find on my resume, but lessons that have lasted a lifetime, and crafted a salesman.”

-Started cutting grass for profit at age 11. (before 11 was cutting grass for free when I was ordered to by parents).
+Started cutting grass for profit at age 11.
+(Before 11, I was cutting grass for free when I was ordered to by my parents.)

 Life Lesson Learned: It’s important to give things a clean, professional look.